-- Increased predation due to concentrating aquatic organisms, including herptivores, in small pool areas during draw downs - Increased predation of amphibians due to high water levels that can sustain predators. - Decreased ability of aquatic organisms to move within the wetland and from the wetland area to adjacent habitats, including fish and amphibians as water levels are decreased.

-- Increases in water temperature on-site, and in off-site receiving waters. - Changes in the quantity and direction of movement of subsurface flows due to increases or decreases in water depth. - The effect changes in hydrologic regime have on soil bio-geochemical properties, including: oxidation/reduction; maintenance of organic soils; and salinity increase or decrease on site and on adjacent areas.
+- Increased predation due to concentrating aquatic organisms, including herptivores, in small pool areas during drawdowns. - Increased predation of amphibians due to high water levels that can sustain predators. - Decreased ability of aquatic organisms to move within the wetland and from the wetland area to adjacent habitats, including anadromous fish and herptivores, as water levels are decreased. - Increases in water temperature on-site, and in off-site receiving waters. - Changes in the quantity and direction of movement of subsurface flows due to increases or decreases in water depth. - The effect changes in hydrologic regime have on soil bio-geochemical properties; including oxidation/reduction, maintenance of organic soils, and salinity increase or decrease on adjacent areas.